k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/05_oracleGG_hardening.md

 ## Step 1	- Copy Kafka_ssl content

-Copy from Kafka node the content of $K2_HOME/.kafka_ssl to local directory on Oracle GG client
+Copy the content of $K2_HOME/.kafka_ssl to the local directory on Oracle GG client from the Kafka node.

 ## Step 2 - Update Properties